OWASP/owasp-mastg/CONTRIBUTING.md

     See also the following article for further explanation on "[How to Keep a Downstream git Repository Current with Upstream Repository Changes](https://medium.com/sweetmeat/how-to-keep-a-downstream-git-repository-current-with-upstream-repository-changes-10b76fad6d97 "How to Keep a Downstream git Repository Current with Upstream Repository Changes")".

 If at any time you want to work on a different issue, you can simply switch to a different branch, as explained in step 5.

-Don't try to work on too many issues at once though, as it will be a lot more difficult to merge branches the longer they are open.
+> Tip: Don't try to work on too many issues at once though, as it will be a lot more difficult to merge branches the longer they are open.

 ## Translating